cs179-caltech/lab2-2025/lab2.md

 5. Notice the 3 different kernels under the "Summary" tab.
 Select a kernel and switch to the "Details" tab.

 To submit with your assignment:
 1. Include screenshots of the Memory Chart under "Memory Workload Analysis" for all 3 kernels.
+Switch the values to use "Throughput" instead of transfer size.
-2. How much memory bandwidth (GB/s) does each of your kernels use?
+2. How much global (device) memory bandwidth (GB/s) does each of your kernels use?
 Add read+write bandwidth together.
     - What percentage of theoretical global memory bandwidth does each kernel achieve?
-See the "GPU Throughput" chart.
+Switch to "Memory Tables" and check "% Peak".
 3. Look at the "Source" tab for `shmemTransposeKernel` and view the SASS code.
 SASS is the low level assembly code that the GPU executes directly.
     - What is one optimization that the compiler performed, which you can notice when you compare your source code to the SASS?